gighive/gighive/docs/README.md

 ---

-## ⚙️ Preparation
+## ⚙️  Option A: Install to Local Machine
-### Do these steps before moving ahead with one of the options below.
-1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you willinstall Gighive on.
+1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you will install Gighive on.

 2. Log onto that server and install Ansible:
 ```bash